Mark L. Jewell, MD

 Liposuction is perennially among the most popular plastic surgery procedures as women and men find a solution for their stubborn pockets of fat.
-Dr. Mark Jewell specializes in VASERlipo® liposuction in Eugene, Oregon, which uses ultrasonic energy to offer excellent results in a procedure that’s gentler than conventional liposuction techniques.
-In Salem, Corvallis, Bend, and other nearby cities, women and men who are frustrated by fat that remains despite good diet and exercise habits come to Dr. Jewell’s practice for this innovative, transformative procedure.
+Our surgeons specialize in VASERlipo® liposuction in Eugene, Oregon, which uses ultrasonic energy to offer excellent results in a procedure that’s gentler than conventional liposuction techniques.
+In Salem, Corvallis, Bend, and other nearby cities, women and men who are frustrated by fat that remains despite good diet and exercise habits come to our practice for this innovative, transformative procedure.

 Are You a Candidate for Liposuction?

 Good candidates for liposuction are healthy men and women who, despite good diet and exercise habits, are bothered by areas of unwanted fat that don’t budge.
 Liposuction yields the best results when it’s used on very specific areas of fat, such as a bra roll, belly “pooch,” or double chin.
-During your consultation, Dr. Mark Jewell helps you better understand your candidacy for liposuction.
+During your consultation, Dr. Mark Jewell or Dr. Alireza “Reza” Najafian help you better understand your candidacy for liposuction.

 Developing Your Custom Liposuction Plan

 Liposuction is a technique used to contour the bodies and faces of patients who are struggling with stubborn, excess fat, but who are also near their ideal weight and have good skin tone.
 It’s not designed for patients who want to lose a significant amount of weight.
-The best way to determine whether you are a good liposuction candidate is to schedule a consultation with Dr. Jewell.
+The best way to determine whether you are a good liposuction candidate is to schedule a consultation with one of our plastic surgeons.

-During the consultation, you can describe your cosmetic goals to Dr. Jewell, who conducts a thorough physical examination and assesses your skin tone.
+During the consultation, you can describe your cosmetic goals to Dr. Jewell or Dr. Najafian, who conducts a thorough physical examination and assesses your skin tone.
 Liposuction can be helpful for patients whose skin shows some laxity but isn’t too loose.
 The skin needs to have enough elasticity to shrink to fit the body’s new contours following liposuction.

-Based on his extensive experience and body contouring expertise, he may recommend combining liposuction with procedures such as a tummy tuck, a body lift or arm lift surgery to improve your body’s contours and remove loose skin.
+Based on the extensive experience and body contouring expertise of our surgeons, they may recommend combining liposuction with procedures such as a tummy tuck, a body lift or arm lift surgery to improve your body’s contours and remove loose skin.

 The VASERlipo technique differs from traditional liposuction by using ultrasonic energy to break up fatty tissue, rather than having a surgeon manually loosen fat by vigorously moving the cannula (the thin tube that suctions fat from the body).

-The vibrating, ultrasonic probes Dr. Jewell inserts through small incisions shake fat cells loose without damaging surrounding tissues.
-He then suctions the fat from the body, making sure the contoured results appear smooth and natural.
+The vibrating, ultrasonic probes your surgeon inserts through small incisions shake fat cells loose without damaging surrounding tissues.
+Either Dr. Jewell or Dr. Najafian then suctions the fat from the body, making sure the contoured results appear smooth and natural.

 Benefits of VASERlipo